BoPeng/simuPOP-examples/misc/caseControlPower/README.md

 ### Installation

-Because this script is written in Python and uses simuPOP for its graphical user interface, you will need to install Python (2.4 or higher, but not Python 3) and [[http://simupop.sf.net | simuPOP]] in order to use it.
+Because this script is written in Python and uses simuPOP for its graphical user interface, you will need to install Python (2.4 or higher, but not Python 3) and [ simuPOP](http://simupop.sf.net ) in order to use it.
 More specifically, you need to

 * Install Python if it is not available.
-* Download and install %red%simuPOP 1.0.3%% or 1.0.6 or later following the installation instruction [[http://simupop.sourceforge.net/Main/Download | here]].
+* Download and install %red%simuPOP 1.0.3%% or 1.0.6 or later following the installation instruction [ here](http://simupop.sourceforge.net/Main/Download ).
 * Download caseControlPower.py from this page and save it to a directory.
 * Open a """command window""", go to the directory with caseControlPower.py, type -->`> caseControlPower.py`